Property depreciation is a non-cash tax deduction available to the owners of income producing properties.

 Additionally, if you purchased a property before 7:30pm on the 9th of May 2017, you can continue to claim as before.

-To learn more about the changes to depreciation legislation, download Essential facts: 2017 Budget changes and property depreciation.
+Download our whitepaper to learn more about the legislation changes, Essential facts: 2017 Budget changes and property depreciation.

 It’s more important than ever to work with a specialist Quantity Surveyor to ensure that all deductions are identified and claimed correctly under the new legislation.
 Each and every BMT Tax Depreciation Schedule will be tailored to suit an individual’s property investment scenario, ensuring that all deductions are maximised.